guissmo/blog/src/content/blog/lola-an-app-for-a-song-with-only-for-letter-words.md

   - apps
 ---

 I was supposed to be the playing [the Guardians of the Galaxy game](https://store.steampowered.com/app/1088850/Marvels_Guardians_of_the_Galaxy/) I bought from leboncoin this weekend but my GPU was apparently too weak so that game has to wait and I had nothing to do.
-So why not make a single page app and really test out Astro.
+So why not make a [single page app](https://guissmo.com/lola) with a YouTube embed and really test out Astro.

 ## Migration to Astro